devzendo/digimorse/README.md

 lrwxr-xr-x  1 root  wheel   10 Mar  8 07:44 MacOSX12.0.sdk -> MacOSX.sdk
 lrwxr-xr-x  1 root  wheel   10 Mar  7 10:03 MacOSX12.1.sdk -> MacOSX.sdk
 ```

+You also need portaudio (which needs pkg-config).
+Install from macports.
+There are brew variants, but I don't know brew.

 ### Building on Windows
 .. not yet ..